concur/developer.concur.com/api-reference/Expense/digital-tax-invoices/digital-tax-invoices.markdown

+---
+title: Digital Tax Invoices
+layout: reference
+---

 # Digital Tax Invoices

+The Digital Tax Invoice web service allows digital tax invoice validators to view tax invoices and update them with a validation status.
+This web service currently supports the Comprobante Fiscal Digital (CFD) digital tax invoice format used in Mexico.
+Other countries may be supported in future releases.

 * [Retrieve all digital tax invoices that can be validated by the user based on the search criteria](#get)
 * [Retrieve a single digital tax invoice by ID](#getID)
 * [Update a specified digital tax invoice](#put)